iamvalion/stratum-theme/README.md

 ## Introduction

-Stratum is a simple but versatile website theme written in HTML, CSS, and JavaScript.
+Stratum is a simple flat-file blog theme written in HTML, CSS, and JavaScript.
 This project came about when I decided that I wanted to test my front-end skills by coding a website theme from scratch.
 I think it's turned out to be pretty decent!

 The theme is currently available in flat-file format and as a [Grav](https://getgrav.org) theme.
 Visit Stratum's [Grav theme repository](https://github.com/iamvalion/stratum-grav-theme) to revamp your Grav site's look and feel!